Homelessness Overview

 So how can Lifeline help?

 Lifeline provides move-on accommodation for those people who have been formerly homeless, to equip them to be able to live independently.
 We house men and women between the ages of 18 and 70.
 The vast majority of our residents have a local connection.
 Intensive housing management is provided to ensure residents maintain their accommodation.
-Lifeline is on call 7 days a week from 8am to 9pm.
+Lifeline is on call 'out of hours' for emergency issues days a week from 8am to 8pm.

 Lifeline provides support to monitor and improve physical/mental health, wellbeing and maintain long-term recovery from addiction.
 Residents are visited at least twice a week, once for their weekly support meeting by their support worker.
 We agree support plans with all our residents and these will include volunteering and other opportunities including college education.
 We create work opportunities, such as through a course we organised with Harrogate Town AFC, and at any time full agency interaction is very important.

-•Monthly ‘wellbeing activity’ trips out (eg to Go-karting, Fountains Abbey, Saltburn, Football, Swinsty Reservoir, Knaresborough boating, Yorkshire Wildlife Park, Ten pin Bowling, Climbing Centre, annual Christmas evening meal)
+*Monthly ‘wellbeing activity’ trips out (eg we have had recent trips to York Go-karting, to Fountains Abbey, Saltburn, Football, Swinsty Reservoir, Knaresborough boating, Yorkshire Wildlife Park, Ten pin Bowling, Climbing Centre, annual Christmas meal)

 •Fruit and Veg deliveries from Roots and Fruits

-•Amazing provision from a sponsorship from ‘Cook Harrogate’ who supply is with 18 ready meals per fortnight
+•Amazing provision from a sponsorship from ‘Cook Harrogate’ who supply is with a large number of ready meals that we distribute baed on need

 •Fully furnished homes with all bills taken care of